erey6/flash-card-front/README.md

 ## Technology used
 - Front end was bootstrapped with Create React App.
 - User authentication is implemented with Firebase.
 A user can log in with their Google account or create an email account.
-- Backend database uses Postresql.
+- Backend database uses PostreSQL.
 - RESTful routes to the database are achieved with ASP.NET and the Entity Core Framework.
 - Styling for the front end was created with Tailwind and Google fonts.
 - The front end and the back end ASP.NET API is hosted on Microsoft Azure.
-The database is in Google Cloud.
+The database is hosted on a Google Cloud e2 instance running Ubuntu.

 ## How to use the app
 - No login needed to try a quiz or a flashcard deck